microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-emergencycalls.md

 To subscribe to when an applicable emergency call policy number is dialed, set the `resource` property in the subscription payload to `communications/calls/getEmergencyEventsByPolicy(policyName='{policyName}')` where the `{policyName}` field must be replaced with the policy name configured for your organization.

 Subscriptions for emergency call events only support rich notifications.
-Please set `includeResourceData` to `true` and provide appropriate values for `encryptionCertificate` and `encryptionCertificateId`.
+Set `includeResourceData` to `true` and provide appropriate values for `encryptionCertificate` and `encryptionCertificateId`.
 For more information on creating subscriptions with rich notifications, see [Set up change notifications that include resource data](/graph/webhooks-with-resource-data).

 Subscriptions for emergency call events have a **max expiration period of 1 day**.
 To keep subscriptions for longer durations, a subscription patch must be made to update the `expirationDateTime` property.
-See [Update subscription API](/graph/api/subscription-update) for more details.
+For more information, see [Update subscription API](/graph/api/subscription-update).

 > [!NOTE]
 > Subscriptions are limited **one subscription per application, per tenant, and per unique policy name**.
 A duplicated subscription using the same application, tenant, and to the same emergency policy will fail with HTTP status code 409 designating that subscription request was duplicated and cannot be created.